pack-it-forms/pack-it-forms/README.md

 1. Locate the file launch.ini in the Outpost data directory.
 2. Add an appropriately formatted line for each pack-it-form form you would like to create.
-The format is the same as for pack-it-forms but with the filename for the pack-it-forms form substituted.
+The format is the same as for PacFORMS but with the filename for the pack-it-forms form substituted.

 The Outpost installer is not yet aware of pack-it-forms, so these